madebysimon/OPUS/approach/index.md

 title: Our Approach
 has_children: true
 ---
-# The Maia Health Experience
+# choose the Maia Health Experience
 > meet the next generation psychotherapy

 every path is different